Vortitron/MiniDisplay/esphome/BedroomLights/README.md

 - Respects bedtime dimming if active
 - Stops automatically when notification count returns to 0

+### Preconnect Pulse (Disabled)

+- The earlier boot/reconnect LED pulsing routine has been removed because it occasionally latched “on” when Home Assistant lagged, leading to distracting flashes.
+- On boot we now simply wait for the usual HA state callbacks; the switches, LEDs and momentary button remain immediately usable.

+### Dusk-Friendly Brightness Cap

+- `switch_led_day_on_level` sets the maximum indicator brightness (default `1.0` → 100% PWM).
+- Between 18:00 and 06:00 the cap automatically halves to `switch_led_night_on_level` (default `0.5`) so the hallway isn’t flooded with light overnight.
+- Update the substitutions at the top of `BedroomLights.yaml` if you’d like a different day cap or deeper night dimming.

+### Pending Command Pulse

+- Whenever a latching switch is pressed or released, the firmware compares the requested light state with the latest Home Assistant state.
+- If HA hasn’t reflected the change yet, the corresponding switch LED pulses between `switch_led_pending_low_ratio` (default 35% of the active cap) and the full cap to show that the command is queued.
+- The pulse stops automatically once HA confirms the light has moved, and it also suspends manual LED overrides so the feedback stays truthful.
+- Fast visual feedback reduces the temptation to spam the switches if the light or network takes a moment to respond.

 ## Network Configuration

 - **Static IP**: 192.168.1.38